corentin-dev/smmR/papers/paper.md

 # Statement of need

 The semi-Markov processes represent a versatile tool that apply in many fields of science like reliability, survival analysis, bioinformatics, engineering, finance, etc. Few R packages have been developed to handle semi-Markov models or hidden semi-Markov models.
-For semi-Markov models we have the recent semiMarkov R package [@Listwon:2015] that performs maximum likelihood estimation for parametric continuous-time semi-Markov processes, where the distribution can be chosen between Exponential, Weibull or exponentiated Weibull.
+For semi-Markov models we have the recent `semiMarkov` R package [@Listwon:2015] that performs maximum likelihood estimation for parametric continuous-time semi-Markov processes, where the distribution can be chosen between Exponential, Weibull or exponentiated Weibull.
 That package computes associated hazard rates; covariates can also be taken into account through the Cox proportional hazard model.
-Two R packages are also dedicated to hidden semi-Markov models, implementing estimation and prediction methods: the hsmm R package [@Bulla:2010] and the mhsmm R package [@OConnell:2011].
-Package SMM [@Barbu:2018] deals with discrete-time multi-state semi-Markov models but note that there is no R package developed for discrete-time multi-state semi-Markov models that computes reliability, maintainability, availability and failure rates.
+Two R packages are also dedicated to hidden semi-Markov models, implementing estimation and prediction methods: the `hsmm` R package [@Bulla:2010] and the `mhsmm` R package [@OConnell:2011].
+Package `SMM` [@Barbu:2018] deals with discrete-time multi-state semi-Markov models but note that there is no R package developed for discrete-time multi-state semi-Markov models that computes reliability, maintainability, availability and failure rates and was not object oriented.
 Thus the purpose of this package is to fill this need.

 # Acknowledgements